The Art of Movement

 Think of Taiji formally known as Tai Chi as a Supreme Qi Gong Form or Dance.
 If Nei Gong is Qi Gong's sister than Taiji is Qi Gong's Father or Grand Father.
 Taiji is a series of Gong Fu Postures blended together into a seamless Flow Form.
 This practice has tremendous positive impacts of the health of ones body and mind.
-It is considered a moving meditation once you get in the flow and can relax into the movement and postures.
+It is considered a moving meditation and once you get in the flow you can relax into the movement and postures.
 I like to call it a slow martial arts dance but it is much more than just that!

 8 Trigram Palm

 Another Ancient Chinese Internal Martial Art Style also referred to as simply Bagua or Pakua.
 This practice similar to Taiji helps strengthen and improve your skeletal system, your agility, and your balance.
 Internal in my simplest version is hard on the inside yet soft and relaxed in the muscles and tension.
 External is more focused on blocking and stopping with strength and power.
 Internal arts teach you to yield and get out of the way when you can.

 Kung Fu *Walu